Welcome to today's edition of the Rush 24-7 Podcast.

 What's criminal is to drill for oil and keep the engine of the world's greatest economy going.

-I mean, Diane Sawyer in this interview, the the you know, the the the left, the left as kid they they've all said just to show you how idiotic the whole the whole Iraq war was about what to them was about oil.
+I mean, Diane Sawyer in this interview, the left, they've all said this to show you how idiotic the whole Iraq war was about what?

 It was about Bush trying to go get oil.